BEAST2-Dev/hmc/_pages/hmc/MarkovChainedPopSizes/shape.md

 ---
 layout: site
-title: BEAST 2 Help Me Choose Markov Chained Pop Sizes shape
+title: BEAST 2 Help Me Choose Markov chained pop sizes -- shape
 tags: []
 ---

-## Markov Chained Pop Sizes shape
+## Markov chained pop sizes -- shape

-shape parameter of the Gamma distribution (default 1.0 = exponential distribution)  or precision parameter if the log normal is used.
+Shape parameter of the Gamma distribution (default 1.0 = exponential distribution).
+If the log normal distribution is used instead of the Gamma (i.e. `useLogNormal=true`) this is the precision parameter if the log normal instead.